Leonowki/Cam-Scanner-Project/README.md

 Cam scanner project for the CSC-126 to allow realtime scanning of files and export to PDF by Pacana, Obenza , and Maglinte

+To fully run the build version, Download the app within the dist folder along with the icon and place them on the same file

 Language used:Python